Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 But let’s take a closer look at their Beard Wash and Conditioner Bundle.

 - They make a strong claim for using all-natural, organic ingredients, and the shampoo and conditioner are paraben-free.
-Their products are also handmade.
+Their products also are handmade.

 - The shampoo nicely does what it’s supposed to do – clean the dirt and other gunk from your beard – while the conditioner protects your beard while softening it.
 In turn, that gets rid of aggravating beardruff and itching.